larrycameron80/Tor-firejail-ondemand/README.md

 - DNSPort
 - AutomapHostsOnResolve

-**Warning:** This is not guarunteed to securely route _all_ traffic through Tor.
+**Warning:** This is not guaranteed to securely route _all_ traffic through Tor.
 If this is your use-case, it is much better to run a live version of the [Tails](https://www.tails-boums.org) distribution.

 ## Requirements
 - [Tor](https://www.tor-project.org) - `apt install tor`